We respectfully caution Aboriginal and Torres Strait Islander readers that this website contains images of people who have passed away.Close

 Enoch Mailangi (QLD), a poet who lives in Sydney, received a mentorship with a poetry specialist to further develop his work.

 Samantha Fry (NT) received a mentorship to learn the craft of illustration and illustrate her first children’s picture book, Alfred's War.
+Samantha went on to also illustrate Brother Moon by Maree McCarthy Yoelnu in 2020.

 Bruno Starrs (WA), an award-winning playwright and novelist and a descendant of the Pitjantjatjara people, received professional manuscript assessment of his fourth novel.